henkbirkholz/sacmim/draft-camwinget-sacm-information-model-01.md

 **to be inserted in section 5 as candidates**

-The vocabulary of Information Element names standardized by the SACM IM does not prescribe the use of these exact same names in every SACM data model.
+The vocabulary of IE names standardized by the SACM IM does not prescribe the use of these exact same names in every SACM data model.
 If terms diverge, a mapping has to be provided in the corresponding SACM data model document.

-A subset of the names of the information elements defined in this document are appended with "-type".
-This indicates that the IM defines a set of values for these information elements (e.g. the interface types defined by the IANA registry or the relationship types).
+A subset of the names of the IEs defined in this document are appended with "-type".
+This indicates that the IM defines a set of values for these IEs (e.g. the interface types defined by the IANA registry or the relationship types).

-## Vocabulary of Categories
+## Vocabulary of Categories {#Categories}

-Categories are special Information Elements that enable to refer to multiple types of IE via just one name.
+Categories are special IEs that enable to refer to multiple types of IE via just one name.
 Therefore, they are similar to a type-choice.
 A prominent example of a category is network-address.
 Network-address is a category that every kind of network address is associated with, e.g. mac-address, ipv4-address, ipv6-address, or typed-network-address.
-If a CIE includes network-address as one of its components, any of that categories members is valid to be used in its stead.
+If a subject includes network-address as one of its components, any of the category members are valid to be used in its place.

-Another prominent example is EndpointIdentifier.
-Some IE can be used to identify (and over time re-recognize) target endpoints - those are associated with the category endpoint-identifier.
+Another prominent example is endpoint-identifier.
+Some IEs can be used to identify (and over time re-recognize) target endpoints - those are associated with the category endpoint-identifier.

 content:

-: this is a very broad category.
+: This is a very broad category.
 Content is the payload of a content element in a SACM statement.
 Formally, metadata is the complement to content and everything that is not part of SACM statement metadata or content element metadata is therefore considered to be content.
 Every IE can be content (although the same type of IE can be used in the metadata at the same time - and those would not be content as described before).
 Annotating every IE with this category would be highly redundant and is therefore omitted for brevity.

 network-address: (work-in-progress)